Antoin V. Sevruguin - Photographer

 This unidentified captain of the Royal Engineers was in all likelihood attached to the Indo-European Telegraph Department office that was located

-in Teheran.
+in Tehran.
 The office was staffed by an officer and several non-commissioned officers of the Royal Engineers.

 The Indo-European Telegraph Department was created as a result of the India Mutiny (1857), in which the British Empire almost lost "The Jewel in

-the Crown" before any official in even London learned there was a problem.
+the Crown" before officials in London learned there was even a problem.
 Simultaneously, within India, telegraphic communications proved crucial

 for the ultimate success of British and Anglo-Indian forces.
 To address this technical shortcoming, the British decided to lay telegraph lines through